 The Million Dollar Round Table, also known as the MDRT, is a global association that recognises top performing life insurance agents and financial advisors around the world.

-How Do Insurance Agents And Finacial Advisors Qualify For The MDRT?
+How Do Insurance Agents And Finacial Advisors Qualify For The Million Dollar Round Table (MDRT)?

 #1 MDRT members are likely to be those who have more referral customers

-Finding people on the street to sell them insurance and investment products are a tedious way of getting new clients.
-If you meet an MDRT member, there is a good chance that you met the individual through way of an introduction, rather than for you to have met the person on the street.
+Finding people on the street to sell them insurance and investment products is a tedious way of getting new clients.
+If you meet an MDRT member, there is a good chance that you met that individual through a referral, rather than as someone who was canvassing on the street.

 As with all businesses, word-of-mouth referral is always the best form of marketing.
-This applies as well to the financial advisory business where trust is an important commodity.
-An MDRT member is more likely to have a larger share of referral business, which could be a testimony to the quality service that he or she provides.
-Do note though that is a generalisation and may not always be the case.
+This also applies to the financial advisory business where trust is an important commodity.
+All things being equal, an MDRT member is more likely to have a larger share of referral business, which could be a testimony to the quality of service that he or she provides.
+Do note though that this could also be a generalisation on our part and may not always be the case.

 #2 Clients with higher net worth

-Higher net worth individuals tend to buy more expensive financial products.
-Their term life coverage can easily exceed $1 million or more while whole life insurance plans and other investment products they buy can see hefty premiums being paid.
+Higher net worth individuals tend to require higher insurance coverage, and thus, may purchase insurance policies that provide higher coverage with higher premiums.
+Their life coverage can easily exceed $1 million and they may also purchase other investment products with hefty premiums being paid.

-Look at it this way, the same agent who provides the same quality advice to two individuals that have differing net worth will stand to make different level of commission.
-Quality sales advice to an individual who makes $30,000 per annum may translate to a commission of $1,000.
-The same high quality advice to an individual who makes $300,000 per annum could translate into a commission of $15,000.
+Look at it this way: the same agent who provides the same quality of advice to two individuals that have differing net worth will stand to make a different level of commission.
+The sales advice to an individual who makes $30,000 per annum may translate to a commission of $1,000.
+However, the same high quality advice to an individual who makes $300,000 per annum could translate into a commission of $10,000.

-That’s the reason why most agents are likely to spend more time with high networth individuals, or young individuals who they think will become financially successful in the future.
-Time and energy invested into advising these people are more likely to translate into higher expected earnings for the future, as compared to advising an individual who is less well off.
+That’s why most agents are likely to spend more time with high networth individuals, or young individuals who they think will become financially successful in the future.
+These individuals may also have more complex requirements that require more in-depth advice and expertise.
+Time and energy invested into advising these people are more likely to translate into higher expected earnings in the future.

-An agent who qualifies for the MDRT is a top achiever in his area of work and likely to be highly sought after by insurance companies due to his or her portfolio clients.
-That however does not automatically mean that the person is necessarily better for you, compared to another agent who is not part of the MDRT.
+An agent who qualifies for the MDRT is a top achiever in his area of work and is likely to be highly sought after by insurance companies due to his or her portfolio of clients.
+That, however does not automatically mean that the person is necessarily better for you, compared to another agent who is not part of the MDRT.

 So while agents may carry MDRT membership as a badge of honour on their name cards, our recommendation is to go with someone whom you can trust, and who puts your needs ahead of their own sales target, regardless of whether or not they have MDRT.